-Further information on open access to research data is available on the EU portal : https://ec.europa.eu/research/participants/docs/h2020-funding-guide/cross-cutting-issues/open-access-data-management/open-access_en.htm
+A proposal will not be evaluated more favourably if the consortium agrees to share its research data, nor will it be penalised if it opts out.
+Further information on open access to research data is available on the EU portal: https://ec.europa.eu/research/participants/docs/h2020-funding-guide/cross-cutting-issues/open-access-data-management/open-access_en.htm.

 A Data Management Plan (DMP) details what data the project will generate, how it will be exploited and made accessible for verification and re-use, and how it will be curated and preserved.
-The use of a Data Management Plan is encouraged for all projects that do not opt-out.
+The use of a Data Management Plan is obligatory for all projects that do not opt-out.
 Projects that opt-out are also strongly encouraged to submit a Data Management Plan if relevant for their planned research.
+Further information on Data Management Plans is available on PRIMA electronic submission system.